 Practicum Trainee

-- Level: Practicum II or III, 20 hours per week
+• Level: Practicum II, III or IV; 20 hours per week

 Nature of Agency/Population Served

 The Student Counseling Center serves only Whittier College undergraduate students.
-Whittier College is a private liberal arts college of approximately 1,650 students.
+Whittier College is a private liberal arts college of approximately 1,000 students.
 In addition to undergraduate degrees, the College awards Masters Degrees in Education.
-It is primarily a residential school and attracts students from across the United States.
-As a Minority-Majority school, more than 50% of the student population is from ethnic and minority backgrounds and many are first-generation college students.
+It is primarily a residential school and attracts students from across the United States and a growing group of international students.
+As a Minority-Majority school, more than 70% of the student population identifies with diverse or marginalized identities, including many first-generation college students.

 Direct/Indirect Services

-The mission of Student Counseling Services is to meet the psychological needs of the campus community through direct services, outreach programs, guest lectures, training of residential advisors, and consultation with staff and faculty.
-Practicum students work with pre- and post-doctoral Interns and may participate in all of these activities.
-Individual therapy includes crisis intervention, short-term, and extended term.
+The mission of Student Counseling Services is to promote and foster the emotional and psychological growth and well-being of all students attending Whittier College through supportive, short term individual and/or couples counseling, psychiatric and community referrals, educational outreach events, and consultation with staff, faculty and families.
+Our staff is committed to providing high-quality services in a safe, confidential and non-judgemental atmosphere by creating safe spaces to learn, develop and grow.
+Individual therapy includes crisis intervention, consultation, short-term, and extended term.
 Group therapy and conjoint therapy may be offered on a limited basis.
 There is also the opportunity to provide brief consultations to students in informal settings such as the residence hall following Cornell University’s “Let’s Talk” program.

 Theoretical Orientation

 Student therapists receive training in models of consultation and short-term therapy.
 Supervision is integrative, with an emphasis on assessing client needs and developing treatment strategies which fit those needs.
-Clinical assessment skills are developed, and student therapists learn to contract with their clients for a focused treatment goal.
+Clinical and diagnostic assessment skills are developed, and student therapists learn to contract with their clients for focused treatment goals.
 Certain cases may be selected for longer treatment, when appropriate to clients’ needs.
 DSM-5 diagnoses are utilized.

 Supervision

-Each week, student therapists will receive individual supervision with the Director or Assistant Director, group supervision led separately by a licensed psychologist and consultation, based on tape review, led by a post-doctoral fellow.
+Each week, student therapists will receive individual supervision with a licensed Psychologist/Director; group supervision may be led separately by a licensed psychologist or LCSW and consultation, based on tape review, led by a post-doctoral fellow when staffing is filled.
 Practicum students will also participate in weekly staff meetings and weekly outreach consultation meetings.

 Training

-Work with the college population offers a range of presenting problems including developmental issues, as well as problems prevalent in this age group (alcohol and other substance abuse, eating disorders, relational issues, mood disorders, etc.).
-Practicum students will provide therapy to students, learn consultation skills, and be involved in outreach programming events.
-Practicum students will join the staff in attending weekly didactic seminars on issues such as diversity, psychological testing, suicide, law and ethics, and non-suicidal self-injury (NSSI).
-Practicum students may serve in the after-hours, on-call rotation for one week, approximately four to eight times during this practicum.
+Work with the college population offers a range of presenting problems including developmental issues, as well as problems prevalent in this age group (alcohol/substance abuse, adjustment, grief, relational issues, mood disorders, etc.).
+Practicum students will provide counseling to students, learn consultation skills, and be involved in outreach programming events.
+Practicum students will join the staff in attending weekly didactic seminars on issues such as diversity, suicide, law and ethics, and non-suicidal self-injury (NSSI).
+Practicum students will serve in the after-hours, on-call rotation for one week, approximately four to eight times during this practicum to develop crisis intervention skills.

 Length of Training